 Refrigerated Units Heat Protection for Trucking – Reefers and Pantechs

-NEOtech Coatings Australia helps, trucking companies save money, energy, freight, time, CO2 and improve comfort.
+NEOtech Coatings Australia helps, trucking companies reduce expenses, energy, freight, time, CO2 and improve comfort.
 Field testing has shown that Super Therm® reduced refrigerated trailer units’ fuel consumption by approximately 30% versus a multi-temp refrigerated unit with traditional aluminium roofs and waiting time by 44% to cool reefers down.

 - Super Therm® can also increase the longevity of the reefer roof.
 Ultraviolet (UV) rays from the sun break down many conventional roofing materials.